AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 >abstract="Segments created in Audience Library are available instantly and are not dependent on Analytics updates."

-Publishing an Adobe Analytics segment to Experience Cloud lets you use the segment for marketing activity in [!DNL Audience Manager] and in other activation channels, including Adobe's [!DNL Advertising Cloud], [!DNL Target], and [!DNL Campaign].
+You can publish an Adobe Analytics segment to the Experience Cloud, so you can use the segment for marketing activity in [!DNL Audience Manager] and in other activation channels, including Adobe's [!DNL Advertising Cloud], [!DNL Target], and [!DNL Campaign].

 You can publish Analytics segments to Experience Cloud in under 8 hours.
 Use these segments to activate audiences in Audience Manager to all downstream destinations.